skyflowapi/skyflow-node/README.md

 const client = skyflow.Skyflow.init({
    vaultID: "string",          //Id of the vault that the client should connect to
    vaultURL: "string",         //URL of the vault that the client should connect to
-   getBearerToken: helperFunc,  //helper function that retrieves a Skyflow bearer token from your backend options:{
+   getBearerToken: helperFunc  //helper function that retrieves a Skyflow bearer token from your backend })
-     logLevel: Skyflow.LogLevel, // optional, if not specified default value is ERROR }
-})